googlemaps/ios-on-demand-rides-deliveries-samples/README.md

 ## Get started
-After all prerequisites are met:
+After you have met all prerequisites:

 1. Open a terminal and go to the directory containing the Podfile: